Frequently Asked Questions

 • In the Repo Folder, you should see a folder named db.
 Rename this folder.
 It doesn't matter what you name it, as long as you change its name from db

-• Exit the Tournament Director software
+• Exit The Tournament Director software

-• Start the Tournament Director software again; when it restarts, it will look for the db folder, and upon not finding it will create a new, empty database
+• Start The Tournament Director software again; when it restarts, it will look for the db folder, and upon not finding it will create a new, empty database

 Note: the reason you want to rename the db folder instead of deleting it is in case you later change your mind and want your original database back.